So you’ve signed up to ResDiary and you’re wondering how to make the most of those commission-free bookings.

 Name: Put your venue’s name and location in your Restaurant Name.
 This helps your customers distinguish which venue to pick if there are other places with similar names to you.

-Content: We would recommend having at least 100 words written about your venue in your autobuild form.
-You should include your venue name and location (eg: The Old Inn, Glasgow) at least three times in this text.
+Content: We would recommend having at least 100 words written about your venue in your auto-build form/Dish Cult listing details.
+You should include your venue name and location (i.e: The Old Inn, Glasgow) at least three times in this text.
 This allows Google’s bots to understand what the page is about, and where it is based, helping with those all important search results.

-Take reviews: The more content you have on your microsite, the more likely Google is to list it, and the more likely people will easily find your site.
+Take reviews: The more content you have on your Dish Cult listing, the more likely Google is to list it, and the more likely people will easily find your site.
 Reviews are a great way to generate lots of content, without lifting a finger.

 If you have previously been using another reservation system, you might have links to their pages across your site.
 They might be in pages that are hidden or no one ever visits.
 So they’re not important, right?
 Wrong!